yungwkndllc/Text2midi/README.md

 **text2midi** is the first end-to-end model for generating MIDI files from textual descriptions.
 By leveraging pretrained large language models and a powerful autoregressive transformer decoder, **text2midi** allows users to create symbolic music that aligns with detailed textual prompts, including musical attributes like chords, tempo, and style.
 The details of the model are described in [this paper](https://arxiv.org/abs/2412.16526).

 🔥 Live demo available on [HuggingFace Spaces](https://huggingface.co/spaces/amaai-lab/text2midi).
+🔥 Update: Text2midi has been accepted at AAAI!

 <div align="center">
   <img src="text2midi_architecture.jpg" width="500"/>